Advanced Diploma in Public Procurement Law

 This unique Diploma will provide participants with a comprehensive and practical knowledge of the public procurement regime,

 including the recent amendments, and will address a range of issues in depth, from drafting invitations to tender, to conducting the various procurement processes, selection of tenderers, tender evaluation, contract conclusion and procurement litigation.
 Participants will also acquire an understanding of how procurement can be used to achieve innovation and promote government policies.
 Participants will have a thorough grounding in the differences between the utilities and public sector regimes, and the intersection between procurement law and competition, state aid and intellectual property.

 The Diploma will appeal to procurement professionals, public sector and utilities employees, academic and government researchers, industry, policy–makers, practising lawyers, regulators and judges.

 LEAD LECTURER / COURSE DIRECTOR

 Course Content and Delivery

 Delivery is in part–time mode through the medium of lectures and seminars, presented by leading practitioners in the area.
-The course will take place over a period of 17 weeks on Wednesday mornings 8.30 – 9.50 am.
-Free parking and refreshments will be provided for participants.
+The course will take place over a period of 17 weeks on Wednesday mornings 8.30–9.50 am.

 Procedures, Contracts and Drafting the Tender Documentation